austind33-sketch/RecipeFinderJS/readme.md

 # Overview

-This project is a Recipe Finder application developed to enhance my skills as a software engineer.
+This project is a Recipe Finder application that I designed to assist my growth and understanding as a software engineer.
 The goal is to demonstrate proficiency in JavaScript by creating a functional and interactive application.

 The Recipe Finder allows users to search for recipes based on ingredients they have.
 It fetches data from an external API and displays the results in a user-friendly format.
 This project showcases the use of modern JavaScript features, including ES6 syntax, recursion, and third-party libraries.